aZaChris/workshop-labs-Deploying-an-E-commerce-Site-on-AWS/README.md

 # AWS E-commerce Workshop

 > ⚠️ **DISCLAIMER: Only for demo in sandbox environment**
+> The bash codes that you will find below require a running istance with SSH Connection to it, the sandbox environment doesn't allow you to access it through AWS Console.
 > This workshop is designed for learning purposes and should only be executed in a sandbox/demo AWS environment.
 Do not run in production environment BECAUSE IT WILL COST YOU MONEY.

 The "AWS E-commerce Workshop" is a hands-on lab focused on building a scalable cloud infrastructure for an e-commerce application using AWS.
 The primary objective is to learn how to create and manage key components such as a Virtual Private Cloud (VPC), subnets, Internet Gateways, EC2 instances, security groups, and S3 storage configuration.
 This project enables participants to gain essential skills for designing secure, efficient, and optimized cloud architectures for web applications, providing a solid foundation for implementing real-world e-commerce solutions.